hpc-maths/2025-hands-on-samurai/practical_session/03-flux-burgers.md

 # Flux mechanism in samurai

 :::{note} Main Objectives
-- Understand samurai's flux mechanism
+- Understand and configure samurai’s flux mechanism (nonlinear and linear)
-- Write the solver for the inviscid Burgers equation using fluxes in ND
+- Implement scalar Burgers convection with fluxes in 1D and 2D
+- Extend to the 2D vector Burgers system (non-conservative convection)
+- Introduce and combine a diffusion (viscous) operator
 :::

 In the previous practical session, we implemented a naive finite volume scheme for the inviscid Burgers equation using `for_each_interval`.
 We explained that this approach can be wrong when dealing with fluxes at the interfaces between different levels in a multi-resolution mesh.
 To address this issue, we introduced the concept of fluxes and how to handle them correctly using samurai's built-in flux mechanism.
 You will also see that the multi-dimensional case is handled in the same way.